Video Games: Fun Nintendo Wii and DS Games for Young Girls

 Last Christmas, when Santa brought my daughter a Nintendo DS, I was delighted to find that there were many more choices available for her to play.
 For both the Wii and Nintendo DS systems, there are certain games in particular that she keeps returning to again and again.
 If you have a young girl in the 5 to 8 year-old range, these are fun choices to get started with gaming.

 I should mention that I don't obsess too heavily over our video games being educational.
-With full-day kindergarten and homework and reading nearly every night, she rarely plays video games.
+With full-day kindergarten and homework and reading nearly every night, she just plays video games like fire joker slot online at night.
 So when she does, I don't mind the focus being on fun.

 This game has cheesy graphics, voice animation with a horrible command of English, and confusing instructions, but once you get past all of that, you've got a game that girls (and boys! and moms!) will love.
 Flip burgers, chop vegetables, and cook stuff in the oven to earn medals and unlock new recipes.